GaryBlackbourne/Automated-Irrigation-System/README.md

 This project is the successor of the watering-system project, which is to be discontinued.

-The project is in alpha state.
+The first prototype of the node unit is released, and ready to be used.

-Current state:
+## Current state:
-  - The project only contains data about the head unit hardware (to be extended)
-  - Documentation completed
+  - Hardware documentation completed
   - Board schematic and layout are in final state
+  - board is ready (one prototype finished and tested)

-  - source code for MCU is missing, waiting for board manufacturer
+  - node unit source code is ready, and tested
+  - manual requests can be made by <node_ip>/measure

+## Usage:
+  - clone the project
+  - install esp-idf framework, and create a project (details in doc/dev-diary.md)
+  - insert source files into `main` directory
+  - change the SSID and passphrase in `credentials.h`
+  - build and flash the project